 The first thing you can expect when you take that first step through the door is to be greeted with a smile by the instructor, we recognise that most people are nervous at their first lesson so you’ll be made most welcome.

-Then the class starts with a warm up, you’ll be training in bare feet and comfortable clothing, depending on the length and content of the class this is normally 5-10 minutes.
+Then the class starts with a warm up, you’ll be training in bare feet and comfortable clothing, depending on the length and content of the class this is normally 5-10 minutes, if you haven’t exercised before, don’t worry the Instructor will look after you.

-Then you’ll be taught basic stances, blocks, kicks etc either by the main instructor or one of their assistants.
-If there’s sparring in the class you would normally watch the other students perform as they will be wearing specific sparring kit.
+Then you’ll be taught basic stances, blocks, kicks, punches etc either by the main instructor or one of the more senior belts.
+If there’s sparring in the class you would normally watch while the other students perform as they will be wearing specific sparring kit.

 Before you know it, the class will be over as the cool down finishes the sessions, leaving you wanting more.

-At this point the Instructor will let you know how you can join up, as your first class is always free.
+At this point the Instructor will let you know how you can sign up, as your first class is always free.

 We look forward to meeting you.